 Subsection 1512(k) makes conspiracy to violate Section 1512 a separate offense subject to the same penalties as the underlying offense.
 The section serves as an alternative to a prosecution under 18 U.S.C.
 371 that outlaws conspiracy to violate any federal criminal statute.
-Section 371 is punishable by imprisonment for not more than five years and conviction requires the government to prove the commission of an overt act in furtherance of the scheme by one of the conspirators.
+Section 371 is punishable by imprisonment for not more than 5 years and conviction requires the government to prove the commission of an overt act in furtherance of the scheme by one of the conspirators.
 Subsection 1512(k) has no specific overt act element, and the courts have generally declined to imply one under such circumstances.
 It remains to be seen whether, in the absence of an overt act element, venue over a subsection 1512(k) conspiracy is proper in any district in which only an overt act in its furtherance is committed.
-Regardless of which section is invoked, conspirators vessels of the United States on the high seas and in foreign ports and beyond the land jurisdiction of the United States, and therefore intend to include them in the section"); Ford v.
-United States, 273 U.S. 593, 623 (1927) ("a man who outside of a country willfully puts in motion a force to take effect in it is answerable at the place where the evil is done").
+Regardless of which section is invoked, conspirators are criminally liable under the Pinkerton doctrine for any crime committed in the foreseeable furtherance of the conspiracy.